fuzzygroup/wayfarer/docs/index.md

 title: Versatile web crawling with Ruby
 ---

-# Web crawling that feels familiar
+# Versatile web crawling with Ruby

 Wayfarer is a small web crawling framework for Ruby that gets it right.